 - How likely is it that someone searching for these terms could become a customer?

 If these results are disappointing, you probably need to invest in SEO.
 Still in doubt?
 Here are 25 SEO stats that should help you to see how important SEO is to your business.

 Reflect on your team’s expertise and resource availability.
 Does your team have the time and skills to improve your search ranking?
-If not, we offer SEO services that are proven to grow your online business.
+If not, we offer content marketing services that are proven to grow your online business.

 Interested in hearing more of our insights?
 Sign up for our mailing list to learn all of our secrets before the masses.